 “CONSIDER this hypothetical situation: You have a serious illness.
 Your doctor prescribes an intrusive, painful and costly treatment.
 What she doesn’t say — because she hasn’t consulted the research — is that most studies find the treatment ineffective and fraught with negative side effects.

 You go through the procedure, which doesn’t work.
 You later find the research your doctor failed to consult.
 When you ask why, she answers: “Who pays attention to studies?
 I have years of clinical experience.
 Besides, the protocol seemed as if it ought to work.”

 Does that sound like malpractice?
 It does to us.
 Fortunately, pressures to practice evidence-based medicine are reducing preventable errors.

 That isn’t the case, however, in most workplaces, where failure to consider sound evidence repeatedly inflicts unnecessary damage on employee well-being and group performance.
 It doesn’t have to be that way.”
 Trust the Evidence, Not Your Instincts

-Perhaps it is the trained scientist in me, or maybe it is the skeptic – when I begin to feel too closely aligned with a leadership or organization development theory or practice I actively seek to find contrary evidence.
+Perhaps it is the trained scientist in me, or maybe the skeptic.
+When I begin to feel too closely aligned with a leadership or organization development theory or practice, I actively seek to find contrary evidence.
 When I find something that does not align with the theory, it is accepted, and I work to understand what contexts the theory may be right and wrong and whether it ought to be shared with clients.

-Executive coaching and consulting carries the responsibility of knowing your discussion will impact people’s work and their livelihood.
-Poor advice will lead to a change in how the manager perceives other people and how the organization perceives that manager, it may result in people getting terminated from the workforce.
-This is not a responsibility that benefits from your intuition, magical thinking, and biased belief about people and work; it is a serious responsibility that requires research, evidence, safe-to-fail experiments, and open challenges plus tools to limit biases.
+Executive coaching and consulting carry the responsibility of knowing your discussion will impact people’s work and livelihood.
+Poor advice will change how the manager perceives other people and how the organization perceives that manager.
+It may result in people getting terminated from the workforce.
+This is not a responsibility that benefits from your intuition, magical thinking, and biased belief about people and work; it is a serious responsibility that requires research, evidence, safe-to-fail experiments, open challenges, plus tools to limit biases.